animist-io/wallowa/README.md

 + Discuss [contract oriented programming](https://medium.com/@gavofyork/condition-orientated-programming-969f6ba0161a#.vh880g6mw)
 + Iterate through these [security issues / best practices](https://github.com/ConsenSys/smart-contract-best-practices) and talk about how contract addresses them.

+## Repo Goals:

++ To provide a variety of animist Solidity examples that have good continuous integration features (e.g tests and coverage reports running on Travis CI,  and coherent, navigable documentation).
++ To be a resource that lets Animist app developers adapt well-developed code & patterns to achieve their own ends.
+Or very similar ends.